capac/crm_app/README.rst

 * Querying of tenant information by property identification still hasn't been implemented.

-* The program connects to the user's Microsoft Outlook/Exchange/Office 365 account to retrieve the sent emails, and so requires an internet connection to work.
-However the sent emails with attachment names are saved locally in the database every time the 'Show Docuemnts' button is pressed.
+* The program first connects to the user's Microsoft Outlook/Exchange/Office 365 account to retrieve the sent emails, and so requires an internet connection to work.
+The program will fail if there is no internet connection, even though previous queries are saved locally to the database.

 * Emails already present aren't updated, however sent emails deleted remotely aren't removed locally.

+TODO
+====

+* Check button to remove emails with no attachments
+* Bar chart showing tenant occupancy in the properties
+* Bar chart showing number of properties per landlord